Well-posedness for magnetoviscoelastic fluids in 3D: Introduction

 In case we choose $(u_0,F_0)=(0,0)$, system \eqref{magneto sys} reduces to the well-known Landau-Lifshitz-Gilbert equation

 In this case, we obtain the energy dissipation relation

-By the same arguments as in Section 4, we can conclude that the set of equilibria of \eqref{LLG} is given by $\bS^2$.
+By the same arguments as in Section 4, we can conclude that the set of equilibria of \eqref{LLG} is given by the solutions of \eqref{equilibrium-problem}.
 Hence, all the results established for system \eqref{magneto sys} remain true for the Landau-Lifshitz-Gilbert equation.
 A similar result was obtained in \cite{Melcher2012} in case $\Omega=\mathbb{R}^n$ with $n\ge 3$.

 Finally, we mention that all of our results remain valid in 2D, that is, in case $\Omega\subset \bR^2$ and $(u,F,m):\Omega\to \bR^2\times \bM^2\times \bR^3$.

 \textbf{Notation:} For the readers' convenience, we list here some notation and conventions used throughout the manuscript.